 After studying photography at the University of Paris VIII and video the Fresnoy studio national des arts contemporains in Tourcoing, Laurent Pernot has been developing a polymorphous body of work over the past fifteen years.
+His artistic practice today encompasses a wide variety of media, including video, photography, painting, installation, sculpture and new technologies.

 No man is master of the wind, each one holds his sail as best he can.
 Laurent Pernot